anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 As a more general solution, the BRSKI discovery mechanism can be extended to provide up-front information on the capabilities of registrars.
-Future work such as {{I-D.eckert-anima-brski-discovery}} may provide this.
+Future work such as {{draft-ietf-anima-brski-discovery}} may provide this.

 In the absence of such a generally applicable solution, BRSKI-AE deployments may use their particular way of doing discovery.